giancarlo-garbagnati/homevideosalepredictor/README.md

 Here we can see our predicted values are quite off.
 However, what we also can see from this scatterplot (as well as from others not included), there's a bit of an exponential curve.
 This could be a scaling issue (ie. building a model using really large budget numbers alongside really small rating numbers can cause this).

-Baseline, redux.
+#### Linear Regression, redux

 So assuming this is the case, one thing we can do is to transform the target values (home video sales numbers, the 'y'/target model values).
 So I redid the baseline model with this new transformed target values.
 Additionally, with this transformation, we can't simply use RSME anymore; we have to use 10^RMSE, which gives us:
 ```
 10^RMSE = 2.38
 ```